 Downtown Camas and the Camas Hotel

-Over the past few years all rooms were upgraded and have top-flight amenities.
+Over the past few years, all rooms were upgraded and have top-flight amenities.
 The kitchenette (in the breakfast room) and guest laundry are available, making the hotel ideal for those on a Gorge hiking vacation.
-I was impressed with the luxe look of all the rooms with modern color palettes, windows overlooking the downtown scenery and—a big selling point—its location in the midst of shopping near a vintage movie theater, events and dining.
+I was impressed with the luxe look of all the rooms with modern color palettes, windows overlooking the downtown scene, and—a big selling point—its location in the midst of shopping near a vintage movie theater, events, and dining.

 The en-suite rooms come with an expanded continental breakfast (the quiche is a favorite).
 To keep the cost low for the budget-minded, the European style rooms do not include breakfast but guests can purchase it separately.

 We enjoyed our two adjoining rooms, each with an en-suite bathroom.
 Having the smaller adjoining rooms was perfect for a girlfriends getaway.
-The rooms had amenities such as local soaps, Keurig coffee makers, a small refrigerator and flat screen TV.
+The rooms had amenities such as local soaps, Keurig coffee makers, a small refrigerator, and a flat-screen TV.
 I slept at night with the window open, something you can’t always do in modern hotels.
 It was quiet and the cool Gorge air was relaxing.
 They do have air conditioning, but it wasn’t needed even though the day had been pleasantly warm.